edusagnier/wordle_linux/README.md

 There's a installer script that should install it a config all the neccesary.

-- chomod u+x installer.sh-+
+- chomod u+x installer.sh
-- ./installer.sh -
+- ./installer.sh

 # Index:
 1. [Distribution: Ubuntu](#Distribution-1-Ubuntu)